cliosight/Docs/README.md

 ## Support for Multiple Statements <a name="multiplestatements"></a>
 Execution of multiple SQL queries is possible in the admin console and for reports creation.
 Admin users can execute any number of statements and view results serially in a JSON response.
 Reports can be created in the same way.
 However only the final `select` statement is used for storing the values.
 The preceeding queries can be used for generating real-time dynamic intermediate results for substituting variable terms in the final query.
 This provides convinience in complex data processing within the platform.
 For instance, using values from dynamically created tables or adding logic to data cleaning tasks.
+For example, in contacts and groups database schema, we can have two queries as given in the [Reports](reports) section.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions on UI and automation components.
 An example of this is access based on the geographic location of users.